XYCynthiaT/PraMachLearn/humanMovement.md

 ## Data Modeling

 We fit a predictive model using __random forest__ algorithm because it fits a non-linear relationship and automatically selects the optimal predictors.
 We will use __10-fold cross validation__ when applying the algorithm.
-We expect the error rate should below 5%.
+We expect the error rate should below 5% so that when apply the model to the 20 cases, the number of wrong predictions should be less than 1 (20*5% = 1).

 ```r